deliciousinsights/oreilly-github-demo/README.md

 This repository is © 2015 Christophe Porteneuve, provided under the [MIT license](LICENSE), and part of a video training series produced for and distributed by O’Reilly.

 This is a change added as a Presto-branch
+Oops I goofed, I edited the my-branch branch by mistake.